awsdocs/amazon-ecs-developer-guide/doc_source/ecs-viewing-longer-id-settings.md

 1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.

-1. In the navigation bar at the top, select the Region for which to view your account settings\.
+1. In the navigation bar at the top, select the Region to view your account settings for\.

 1. From the dashboard, choose **Account Settings**\.